simipat/Excel-Sales-Analytics/README.md

 + Role of reports: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

-### Technical & Soft Skills:
+## Technical & Soft Skills:

-- Proficiency in ETL methodology (Extract, Transform, Load).
+- [x] Proficiency in ETL methodology (Extract, Transform, Load).
 - [x]	Skills to generate a date table using Power Query.
 - [x]	Ability to derive fiscal months and quarters.
 - [x]	Establishing data model relationships with Power Pivot.
 - [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.

+## Soft Skills:

+- [x]	Refined understanding of Sales & Finance Reports
+- [x]	Designing user-centric reports with empathy in mind.
+- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x]	Developing a systematic approach to devising a report building plan.